 Under the Residential Tenancies Act it is illegal to collect a damage deposit, you can only ask for the last month’s rent deposit.
 In the case of a seasonal rental, those properties are exempt from the Residential Tenancies Act therefore we cannot provide advice on rules regarding deposits for those type of rentals.

-I have a tenant moving July 31st, but we have had some bad experiences with tenants leaving a mess behind.
+I have a tenant moving out of the unit on July 31st, but we have had some bad experiences with tenants leaving damages.
 Could I give the money back on the 31st when we do the final inspection and get the keys?

 There is nothing wrong with giving the deposit back to the tenant on the 31st when they’re moving out.
-However, the deposit is only supposed to be used for the rent for the last month, if you find damage, you would still have to return the deposit to them and file a claim in Small Claims Court to recover the cost of repair.
+However, the deposit is only supposed to be used for the rent for the last month, if you find damages, you would have to file a claim with the LTB.
+As of September 1, 2021, landlords can file an application for damages with the LTB within one year from the date the tenant is no longer in possession of the rental unit.
+The tenant must have moved out of the rental unit on or after September 1, 2021.

 I don’t understand the paragraph on your Rental Application that deals with rent deposits, could you please explain it?
 If the tenant does not move in can the landlord still hold the last month’s rent?